Skip to main content

 It is reasonably easy and low cost to make a RC plane from Styrofoam.
 Foam costs almost nothing - about Euro 2.50 for a block of 5x50x150 cm - and it is available in various thicknesses, 5, 8, 10 and 20 cm being common.

-I am building a delta wing plane that resembles a Vulcan bomber, with a 1.2 m wingspan, and a Ducted Fan Engine inside the fuselage.
+I am building a delta wing plane that resembles an Avro Vulcan bomber, with a 1.3 m wingspan, and a Ducted Fan Engine inside the fuselage.
+From a safety point of view, nothing beats a foamy with a fully enclosed motor.

 There are two kinds of styrofoam, Expanded Polystyrene (the stuff used for exterior insulation of a home) and Extruded Polystyrene (More smooth and easier to sand, but heavier and used for roof insulation).
 Both kinds will cut super smooth with a hot wire and it is the same plastic, so you can just as well use the cheaper and lighter white beady stuff, since if you tune your cutter temperature properly, then you don't need to use sand paper.